Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Energetic evolutions

 \begin{remark} The pieces where $\psi$ is flat correspond to the jump transients, which are therefore explicitly resolved here.
 Note that there could be several $\Diss$-minimal slip trajectories connecting the end points of a jump, which lead to different evolutions for the plastic distortion.
 Thus, we cannot dispense with an explicit jump resolution.
 Moreover, the stability may not hold along such a jump transient and hence we need to require $\dot{\psi}(s) > 0$ in~(S).
 We refer to~\cite{OrtizRepetto99,Mielke02,Mielke03a,MielkeRossiSavare09,DalMasoDeSimoneSolombrino10,DalMasoDeSimoneSolombrino11,MielkeRossiSavare12,RindlerSchwarzacherVelazquez21} for more on this. \end{remark}

 \begin{remark} The stability~(S) in particular entails the elastic minimization

 as well as the orientation-preserving assertion

 for all $s \in [0,\infty)$.
-This can be seen by testing with $\hat{\Sigma} := \Id^{\Sigma(s)} \in \Sl(\Sigma(s))$ (see Lemma~\ref{lem:neutral}) and also using the properties of $W_e$ in Assumption~\ref{as:We}.
+This follows by testing with $\hat{\Sd} := \Id^{\Sd(s)} \in \Slip(\Sd(s))$ from Lemma~\ref{lem:neutral}, and also using the properties of $W_e$ in Assumption~\ref{as:We}.
 In this sense, we are in an elastically optimal state.
-This corresponds to the supposition that elastic movements are much faster than plastic movements, which is true in many materials~\cite{DeHossonyRoosMetselaar02,ArmstrongArnoldZerilli09,BenDavidEtAl14}.
-Note that there is no associated Euler--Lagrange equation (elastic force balance) since we cannot differentiate the functional $\Wcal_e$; see~\cite{Ball02} for this and related open problems in nonlinear elasticity theory. \end{remark}
+This corresponds to the supposition that elastic movements are much faster than plastic movements, which is true in many materials~\cite{DeHossonyRoosMetselaar02,ArmstrongArnoldZerilli09,BenDavidEtAl14}. \end{remark}

 \begin{remark} It can be seen without too much effort that the above formulation is indeed rate-independent: Let $a \colon [0,S] \to [0,S']$ be an invertible $\Crm^1$-map with $a(0) = 0$, $a(S) = S'$.
 Then, for $s' \in [0,S']$, we set